Jacob-Guglielmin/notes/vault/chemistry.equilibrium.acids-and-bases.md

     * Acids donate a proton to another species in solution (proton donors)
     * Bases accept a proton from another species in solution (proton acceptors)
 * When a substance can either donate **OR** accept a proton depending on the solution, it is called amphoteric/amphiprotic
+* In the case where multiple amphoteric/amphiprotic substances react, the stronger acid will donate the proton, and the stronger base will accept the proton
 * Strong acids
     * Low pH
     * First 6 acids in data booklet